Horticulture

 How nanobubbles disinfect

 Nanobubbles measure between 70 and 120 nanometers in diameter, roughly 2500 times smaller than a grain of salt.
-At a typical concentration of hundreds of millions of nanobubbles per ml and with neutral buoyancy, they hover uniformly within a liquid, constantly providing natural oxidation of water.
+At a typical concentration of hundreds of millions of nanobubbles per ml and with neutral buoyancy, they hover uniformly within a liquid, constantly enhancing natural oxidation of water.

 Nanobubbles also remove biofilm through their constant movement and oxidizing action, penetrating and physically abrading biofilm that has built up within water basins and irrigation pipes.